EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Chase Distance (40)

-{% hint style="info" %}
+!!! info
       Chase Distance, denoted by special attack 40, establishes the minimum and maximum distances between the NPC and an aggro player.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |